proshian/markdown-grabber/README.md

 3. Launch with `Ctrl + Alt + L`.
 Stop with `Ctrl + Alt + Q`.

 ## Hotkey cycle
-1. `Shift + Win + S` → capture area
-2. `Shift + Alt + M` → convert to Markdown and push to clipboard
+1. `Shift + Shift + M` → capture area, convert to Markdown and push to clipboard
-3. `Ctrl + V` → paste  (Though we recommend `Win + V --> Enter` to easily detect the moment the text appears in the clipboard.
+2. `Ctrl + V` → paste  (Though we recommend `Win + V --> Enter` to easily detect the moment the text appears in the clipboard.
 Note that `Win + V` works only on Windows 10/11 and requires enabling clipboard history in Windows settings.)

 Stop the loop with `Ctrl + Alt + Q`.